Rosemary Prosciutto Cheesy Idaho® Potatoes are gluten-free Funeral Potatoes -- a take on the classic, enhanced with punches of new flavors!

 - A Mormon and Southern dish, Funeral potatoes are a casserole typically consisting of hash browns, Cheddar cheese, onions, Cream of Chicken soup, sour cream, butter and corn flakes.

 - This dish is traditionally served by The Relief Society, after Mormon funerals.
 Since funerals are most often unexpected events, the dish came to be as they had to provide meals quickly -- funeral potatoes are not only a comfort food meal, but also one that can be prepared fast, without much labor or expense.

 - They are now also commonly served at all sorts of potlucks and other social gatherings.

-With rosemary, crispy prosciutto and caramelized onions, this richly flavored comfort food casserole, is my version, with gourmet twist.
+This is a recipe for gluten-free Funeral Potatoes, and with aromatic rosemary, crispy prosciutto and caramelized onions, this richly flavored comfort food casserole is over-the-top!

-First, grated into hash browns, and second, as a purée, blended with chickens stock, instead of Cream of Chicken soup.
-Not only does this make it possible for this to be gluten-free funeral potatoes, (if you also used gluten-free breadcrumbs), but it also lightens it up a bit without loosing any of the rich creaminess.
+First, grated into hash browns, and second, as a purée, blended with chicken stock, instead of Cream of Chicken soup.
+Not only does this make it possible for this to be gluten-free funeral potatoes, (if you also used gluten-free breadcrumbs), but it also lightens it up a bit without losing any of the rich creaminess.